pran-7-5/eco_style/README.md

 free speech

-banning of currency notes immidietly and digital apps are already there
+banning of currency notes immidietly and digital apps are already there.

 abolition of schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.